David H. Schwartz

 In 2016 under the Obama administration, the Defend Trade Secrets Act (DTSA) was enacted by the 114th United States Congress.
 This act gives federal courts jurisdiction to hear suits for trade secret misappropriation, although in general, the federal courts must adhere to the substantive law developed under the CUTSA.
 Since the passing of Defend Trade Secrets Act of 2016 (DTSA), U.S. trade secret case filings have increased from a range of 860-930 cases per year to 1,134 cases filed in 2017 according to Lex Machina’s Trade Secret Litigation Report.

-The Law Offices of David H. Schwartz, Inc. has extensive experience in litigating trade secret misappropriation claims.
+Based in San Francisco, the Law Offices of David H. Schwartz, Inc. serves business owners throughout the Bay Area.
+Principal attorney David Schwartz has extensive experience in litigating trade secret misappropriation claims.
 If you wish to pursue a trade secret misappropriation claim or are being accused of misappropriating trade secrets, you should schedule a free consultation with the Law Offices of David H. Schwartz, Inc. to discuss your legal rights and options.